 At the height of the tech boom in early 2000, I left Atlanta for New York City and a job at The Daily Deal (now known as The Deal), a newspaper/website covering Wall Street and financial transactions worldwide.
 I was a senior editor in charge of reporters in Washington (antitrust regulation) and San Francisco (Silicon Valley).
 That great job came with an horrendous daily round-trip commute of more than four hours, so I bailed in early 2001 to become the editor of Long Island Business News, a weekly newspaper/daily website that I ran for nearly three years.

-I’ve been married to Laura, for 45 years, most of them glorious.
-We have three grown kids and eight-grandchildren, ranging in age from a few months to 20 (see Schuyler, 3, with me, above).
-After tagging along after me on journalism-driven moves for decades, Laura decided in 2004 that it was time for us to move to the Finger Lakes, where her family has had deep roots.
+I’ve been married to wise Laura for 50 years.
+She’s the one who urged a 21-year-old Marine/college dropout to try journalism.
+We have three grown kids and eight grandchildren, ranging in age from six to 25.
+After tagging along after me on career-driven moves for decades, Laura decided in 2004 that it was time for us to settle in the Finger Lakes, where her family has deep roots.
 Fair enough.